devops329/devops/instruction/tdd/tdd.md

 Tests: 1 passed, 1 total
 ```

-Strangely our test passes, but that is only because we threw in a default value of zero for our stub implementation and that is the correct response for the fibonacci position zero.
+Strangely our test passes, but that is only because we threw in a default value of zero for our stub implementation and that is the correct response for the Fibonacci position zero.
 This is a good reminder that you shouldn't assume the code is correct just because a test passes.
 Usually you want to see your test fail first and then correct the code to make it pass.
 That way you know it isn't a bug in the test that is hiding a bug in your code.

 We will leave that test there to serve as a base case and to make sure we don't break anything as we implement the actual code.